Claiming your pension in Portugal

 Taxes on pension income

-Fiscal residency in Portugal is determined by quite specific criteria – and broadly speaking, once you become properly resident in Portugal, and cut ties with the UK, you will be taxed in Portugal on your worldwide income.
-One exception to this is if you are in receipt of a forces or public service pension – these pensions are always liable for tax in the UK.
+Fiscal residency in Portugal is determined by quite specific criteria.
+Broadly speaking, once you become properly resident in Portugal and cut ties with the UK, you will be taxed in Portugal on your worldwide income.
+One exception to this is if you are in receipt of a forces or public service pension – as these pensions are always liable for tax in the UK.